 Note that on vintage Rolexes, cheap aftermarket crystals are common, so bad magnification alone isn’t a guarantee of inauthenticity.
 Also, Rolex notoriously produced a faulty batch of cyclops in about 2015 (it was so bad they had to remove all mentions of “2.5x magnification” from their website), so if you see a watch from that era with a “low-mag” crystal, it could be legit.
 Also, as noted below, If you’re looking at a Sea-Dweller manufactured before 2017, it should not have a cyclops.

 With few exceptions (such as the Sea-Dweller and Milgauss), Rolex watches do not have specs, logos, or branding on their casebacks.
-A few vintage ladies’ models actually do say “stainless steel” on the back, and a handful of old Rolexes with certain third-party cases have a crown logo on the caseback, but as a rule, Rolex casebacks should be blank aside from personal engravings.
+A few vintage ladies’ models actually do say “stainless steel” on the back, and very old Rolexes often have serial/model numbers on the back.
+But as a rule, Rolex casebacks should be sterile (blank) aside from personal engravings.

 For years, Rolex put stickers on their casebacks, apparently as an anti-counterfeiting measure.
 Naturally, counterfeiters were quick to start faking those too.
 Although Rolex dropped caseback stickers around 2006, counterfeiters actually kept putting stickers on much longer.
 So a caseback sticker that looks “too new” can be a red flag.
 Here’s an idea of what some legit caseback stickers look like:

-Since 2008, all Rolexes have had the “ROLEXROLEXROLEX” engraving on the rehaut.
+The rehaut plays an important role in knowing how to spot a fake Rolex.
+Since 2008, all Rolex rehauts have had the “ROLEXROLEXROLEX” engraving.
 The serial number should be at 6 o’clock, so if the “ROLEXROLEXROLEX” writing goes all the way around with no break for a serial number at the bottom, that’s a sure sign of a cheap fake.

 Real Rolex rehauts aren’t always aligned perfectly, but they should be close.
 The minute lines might not exactly bisect each letter, but if any minute line is so far off that it’s not even touching a letter, that’s a pretty conclusive sign of a fake.

-Rehaut engravings on Real Rolexes have a clean, sandblasted appearance.
+Rehaut engravings on current Rolexes have a clean, sandblasted appearance.
+Some earlier engraved rehauts were hollow block letters, but they look very clean.
 Low-quality etching is indicative of a counterfeit.

 Before the engraved rehauts, Rolex serial numbers were engraved on the case between the bottom lugs.
 Fakes often have poorly-engraved serials, or none at all.